JamesWoolfenden/learn-packer/docs/packer-file.md

 # File Header

 Files.
-Well apart from debugging this ones lost on me.
+Well apart from debugging this one's lost on me.

 So for completeness here's as example using the file builder in the file **packer-file.json**: